Volunteer at the LEROY OAKES FOREST PRESERVE HISTORIC SITES

 Volunteer Linda Saxer making button bracelets with visitors.

-Do you have an interest in local history from the 1800s?
+Have an interest in local history from the 1800s?
 A desire to share knowledge with the public?
 Enjoy engaging with children and groups of all ages?
 Then the 1843 Durant-Peterson House or the 1872 Sholes School might be a perfect volunteer opportunity for you!

 At the 1872 Sholes School, volunteers dress as teachers from the 1800’s and recreate what a school day was like for the farm families that attended one-room schools in Kane County.
-You will teach reading, writing (on slates with slate pencils), and arithmetic, and explain what lunchtime was like and what games were played at recess.
-And most visitors also want to know about old-fashioned discipline for unruly students – our volunteers explain that too!

-There are many volunteer opportunities including:
+There are many adult volunteer opportunities, including:

 • As a docent on public open days, school tours, and at special events

-• Planting and maintaining the Durant vegetable garden
+• Planting and maintaining the Durant vegetable garden (no costumes required)

 • Help plan and promote fundraising events

-With a very flexible schedule and wonderful team of educators, our museums offer a great opportunity for people with a passion for the past.
+With a very flexible schedule and a wonderful team of educators, our museums offer a great opportunity for people with a passion for the past.
 We look forward to hearing from you!

 Volunteer Elise Chamberlain teaching students at the 1872 Sholes School Museum.